Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Before loading:

-Pre-cool reefer containers to target temperature (2-4 hours)
+Pre-cool the reefer container to target temperature (allow 2-4 hours)

-Verify container is at -18°C before product entry
+Confirm the container interior is at -18°C before product enters

 During loading:

-Complete 40-foot reefer loading in under 90 minutes
+Complete 40-foot container loading in under 90 minutes

-Product core temperature must be -18°C or lower at loading
+Product core temperature must be -18°C or lower at the time of loading

-Independent temperature recording devices placed inside cargo space
+Place independent recording devices inside the cargo space

-Download data upon arrival to verify continuous compliance
+Download and review data on arrival to confirm compliance

 Advanced monitoring options:

-Real-time remote monitoring while shipment is at sea
+Real-time remote monitoring while the shipment is at sea

 Product mix: IQF strawberries (40%), blueberries (35%), raspberries (15%), blackberries (10%)